Review of Gordon R. Dickson’s Soldier, Ask Not

 Though not particularly lengthy, the book often seems much longer.
 Part of this comes from Tam’s narrative voice going on for pages at a time, doing more telling than showing.
 This telling often happens in extended interior monologues, and a reader might think these would decrease in frequency as he or she gets farther into the book.
 Unfortunately, they do not, and the rhythm of the narrative seems staccato.
 This stuttering pace also contributes to the delay in getting at the main thrust of the narrative.
 It takes half the book before Tam begins to take any real action, and even then Tam’s purposes are essentially genocidal.
 It would be easy to see where a reader would be frustrated by waiting for so long for something substantial to happen only to discover the main character is really the antagonist of the novel.

 All those bothersome factors also contribute to the general impression that Tam isn’t a likable character.
+It is difficult to even classify him as an anti-hero.
 His lust to not be weighed down by external burdens becomes tiresome in that he sounds more like a self-righteous complainer than anyone who has suffered a lifetime of grievous injuries.
 It’s also difficult to see how he is redeemed at all by the end.
 He’s spent nearly half the novel trying to destroy a culture and its people only to fail.
 Then he has another encounter with Padma who convinces him of the wrongness of his pursuit and to instead focus his efforts on the Final Encyclopedia, which will benefit all humanity.
-This movement at the end will be unsatisfying to some readers because not only Tam’s seeming lack of punishment for the all the destruction he’s helped set in motion but also his change in heart doesn’t really sound like a redemption of his characters.
+This movement at the end will be unsatisfying to some readers not only because of Tam’s seeming lack of punishment for the all the destruction he’s helped set in motion but also his change in heart doesn’t really sound like a redemption of his characters.

 View of the Future